What are the best substitutes for Kale?

 STOCK UP NOW!

-Just add to smoothies, or blend in to soups, stews – in fact any dish that needs an added vegetable nutrient boost.
+Just add to smoothies, or blend in to soups, stews.
+In fact you can use it in any dish that needs an added vegetable nutrient boost.

 USDA certified.
 100% Organic.
 Non-GMO.
 Gluten Free.
 Vegan friendly.